Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

-\subsection{Identifying Candidates}
+\subsection{Identifying candidates}

 Near-future capabilities will further progress the ability to identify and observe candidate binary systems.
-Through detection of Quasi-Periodic Oscillation (QPO) sources, the Vera C. Rubin observatory may be able to detect hundreds to thousands of candidate SMBHBs, although with a preference for systems with short orbital periods such that statistically significant variability can be observed across the 10 year survey \citep{liao_discovery_2020}.
+Through detection of quasi-periodic oscillation (QPO) sources, the Vera C. Rubin observatory may be able to detect hundreds to thousands of candidate SMBHBs, although with a preference for systems with short orbital periods such that statistically significant variability can be observed across the 10 year survey \citep{liao_discovery_2020}.
 Although certainty of a black hole binary will not be achieved with these observations, identification of likely candidates, with follow up radio observations, may provide sufficient evidence to warrant a VLBI observation.
-The detection of astrometric oscillations with VLBI proposed by \cite{gurvits_milliarcsecond_2025} also has potential for identification of more binary systems.
+The detection of astrometric oscillations with VLBI proposed by \cite{gurvits_milliarcsecond_2025} also has potential for identification of more candidate systems.

-\cite{agarwal_nanograv_2025} present a search for GW sources from 114 AGN, using the NANOGrav 15~yr dataset, by fixing priors for period and position on the sky from QPO data and fitting the PTA measurements for the remaining binary parameters.
-Bayesian model comparison with uncorrelated red noise identifies eight candidates with Bayes factors (BF) $>1$, albeit not with huge statistical significance.
-The sources: SDSS J153636.22+044127.0 ("Rohan") and SDSS J072908.71+400836.6 ("Gondor"), have BFs of 3.37(5) and 2.44(3) respectively.
-The predicted separations from QPO measurements are tantalisingly within BHEX's capabilities: 3.2~\(\mu\)as and 15~\(\mu\)as, respectively.
-Despite the lack of statistical significance, the method by which these candidates were identified is very promising and should result in more identifications, and with greater confidence in the future, as pulsar timing improves \citep{agarwal_nanograv_2025}.
+\cite{agarwal_nanograv_2026} present a search for GW sources from 114 active galactic nuclei, using the NANOGrav 15~yr dataset, by fixing priors for period and position on the sky from QPO data and fitting the pulsar timing array measurements for the remaining binary parameters.
+Bayesian model comparison with uncorrelated red noise identifies eight candidates with Bayes factors (BF) $>1$.
+Despite the lack of statistical significance, the method by which these candidates were identified is promising and should result in more identifications, and with greater confidence in the future, as pulsar timing improves \citep{agarwal_nanograv_2026}.

-Using RadioAstron 22~GHz observations of the famed binary candidate OJ287 at 12~\(\mu\)as, \cite{valtonen_identifying_2025} demonstrate that the 136~yr optical light curves and 40~yr radio jet observations can be explained with the presence of a secondary jet.
-OJ287 is a target source of BHEX and the improvement in resolution by a factor of 2 will enable further constraining of the possible explanations for its flaring behaviour.
+As discussed in Sect. \ref{s:conditions}, \cite{valtonen_identifying_2025} demonstrate that the optical light curves and radio jet observations of OJ287 can be explained with the presence of a secondary jet.
+OJ287 is a target source of BHEX and the improvement in resolution by a factor of two will enable further constraining of the possible explanations for its flaring behaviour.
 If a secondary jet can be confidently identified, the positions of the black holes at their bases could be estimated and the method presented in this paper used to fit an orbit.